myfrom/paper-pager/README.md

 ## Installation

 Make sure you have installed Bower, then simply run
-`$ bower install --save Witus13/paper-pager`
+`$ bower install --save myfrom/paper-pager`

-This element is made for Hybrid mode so it should work with both Polymer 2.0 and 1.0 but it **hasn't been tested with 2.0 yet**
+This element is made in Hybrid mode so it will work with both Polymer 2.0 and 1.0
 ## Usage

 Import the element and then just use it as normal element.